Louis Teicher

-Louis Milton Teicher (pronounce as TIE-cher; August 24, 1924 – August 3, 2008) was an American piano player, half of the piano duo Ferrante & Teicher.
+Louis Milton Teicher (pronounced as TIE-cher; August 24, 1924 – August 3, 2008) was an American piano player, half of the piano duo Ferrante & Teicher.

 "No one was more blessed than I to have Lou Teicher as my best friend since we met at the Juilliard School of Music at the ages of 9 and 6.
 Although we were two individuals, at the twin pianos our brains worked as one.
 Lou was certainly one of the world's most gifted pianists.
 I will miss him dearly and as pianists it's ironic how we both ended up living on keys," his longtime partner Arthur Ferrante, who lived on Longboat Key, Florida, said in a statement at the time of Teicher's death.
 Ferrante subsequently died on September 19, 2009.

 Teicher was born in Wilkes-Barre, Pennsylvania to a Jewish family.
 He became a resident of Englewood Cliffs, New Jersey in the 1970s.

 Teicher died due to heart failure at his summer home in Highlands, North Carolina, aged 83.